-The FHA Back to Work program offers a route to homeownership for Americans who have experienced a recent economic hardship, declared bankruptcy or had their previous home foreclosed on.
-It shortens the waiting period to apply for a loan through most lenders from 36 months to 24.
+The FHA discontinued its Back to Work program indefinitely on September 30th, 2016.
+Prior to being discontinued, the FHA Back to Work program offered a route to homeownership for Americans who experienced recent economic hardship, declared bankruptcy or had their previous home foreclosed on.
+It shortened the waiting period to apply for a loan through most lenders from 36 months to 24.

-For traditional FHA loans and conventional loans, lenders may require consumers to wait 36 months after an economic event like a foreclosure or bankruptcy before applying for a mortgage.
-The FHA Back to Work program reduces this period to just 24 months for those who qualify and can prove the extenuating circumstances that led to their financial hardship.
+For traditional FHA loans and conventional loans, lenders required consumers to wait 36 months after an economic event like a foreclosure or bankruptcy before applying for a mortgage.
+The FHA Back to Work program reduced this period to just 24 months for those who qualified and could prove the extenuating circumstances that led to their financial hardship.

-To qualify for the FHA Back to Work program, you must be able to prove that your bankruptcy, foreclosure, short sale or other economic event was caused by extenuating circumstances.
+To qualify for the FHA Back to Work program, you had to be able to prove that your bankruptcy, foreclosure, short sale or other economic event was caused by extenuating circumstances.

-Some examples that may qualify for the FHA Back to Work program include getting laid off or having your hours significantly reduced, the death of a primary wage earner in your household, or a serious illness that kept you from work or led to significant medical debt.
-Divorce and difficulty selling your property due to a job transfer or relocation do not qualify as extenuating circumstances.
+Some examples that may have qualified for the FHA Back to Work program included getting laid off or having your hours significantly reduced, the death of a primary wage earner in your household, or a serious illness that kept you from work or led to significant medical debt.
+Divorce and difficulty selling your property due to a job transfer or relocation did not qualify as extenuating circumstances.

-Your lender may require documentation verifying that you:
+Your lender would have required documentation verifying that you:

-You’ll need to prove that you have recovered from the economic hardship (by securing a new job, catching up on your overdue accounts, etc.) and that your current financial situation is stable and consistent.
-You will also need to meet the basic requirements of an FHA loan, which include having a minimum 580 credit score and a 3.5% down payment on the home.
+You needed to prove that you had recovered from the economic hardship (by securing a new job, catching up on your overdue accounts, etc.) and that your current financial situation was stable and consistent.
+You also needed to meet the basic requirements of an FHA loan, which include having a minimum 580 credit score and a 3.5% down payment on the home.

-There are a number of financial hardships and economic events that fall under the FHA Back to Work program umbrella.
+There are a number of financial hardships and economic events that fell under the FHA Back to Work program umbrella.

-As long as your financial event was caused by a job loss, a reduction of income by 20% or medical reasons — and you can produce documentation to prove this — you may qualify for the reduced waiting period.
-This means you can apply for a loan only 24 months after the event.
+As long as your financial event was caused by a job loss, a reduction of income by 20%, or medical reasons — and you could produce documentation to prove this — you may have qualified for the reduced waiting period.
+This meant you could apply for a loan only 24 months after the event.

-The final requirement of the FHA Back to Work loan program is a one-hour housing counseling session with a HUD-approved agency.
-These sessions can typically be done online, in person or over the phone.
+The final requirement of the FHA Back to Work loan program was a one-hour housing counseling session with a HUD-approved agency.
+These sessions could typically be done online, in person or over the phone.

-The counselor will walk you through the financial responsibilities of buying a home, taking out a mortgage and maintaining your property.
-They will also help you create a household budget and give you helpful resources to use in your home buying journey.
-Once completed, you can apply for your FHA loan with a lender of your choosing.
+The counselor would walk you through the financial responsibilities of buying a home, taking out a mortgage and maintaining your property.
+They also helped you create a household budget and give you helpful resources to use in your home buying journey.
+Once completed, you could apply for your FHA loan with a lender of your choosing.